Sustainability & the Future of Finance: Financing Models for a Sustainable World

 Costs

-The Student Fee (= reduced price) applies to all students currently enrolled in a Bachelor, Master or PhD programme and to 'Fresh Alumni' of any of these programmes.
-If this applies to you and you therefore believe that you are eligible for the reduced student fee, please include this in your motivation.
+If this applies to you and you therefore believe that you are eligible for this fee, please include this in your motivation when applying for this course.

 Additional information